felipesquivel97/population-app/README.md

 # 🌍 Population App

-Aplicación web que muestra datos de población por continente y país, utilizando la API pública de [REST Countries](https://restcountries.com/)
+Web application that displays population data by continent and country, using the public API from [REST Countries](https://restcountries.com/)

 ---

-## 🚀 Funcionalidades principales
+## 🚀 Main Features

-- Visualización de datos poblacionales en un gráfico de barras
+- Visualization of population data in a bar chart
-- Navegación por continentes
+- Navigation through continents
-- Filtro de países o regiones por población mínima
+- Filter countries or regions by minimum population
-- Gráficos dinámicos con Chart.js
+- Dynamic charts with Chart.js

-## 🛠️ Tecnologías usadas
+## 🛠️ Technologies Used

 - React
 - Zustand